 At Wildfish Cannery, we're constantly on the hunt for the obscure and underutilized, but one of our newest products, Smoked Pink Salmon, celebrates one of Alaska's most plentiful resources.
 Pink salmon are the most abundant salmon species in Alaska, basically the bread and butter of our salmon industry.
 Here we raise a glass of pickle juice to toast a classically common combination: salmon, mayonnaise, pickles and Pilot Bread.

-1 can of Wildfish Cannery Smoked Pink salmon
+1 can of Wildfish Cannery Smoked Pink

 2-3 tablespoons of mayonnaise

-1 splash pickle juice and 6-8 slices of Barnacle Dill Kelp Pickles to garnish
+1 splash pickle juice and 6-8 slices of Barnacle Dill Kelp Pickles

-1-2 shakes of Barnacle Furikake Kelp Seasoning to garnish
+1-2 shakes of Barnacle Furikake Kelp Seasoning

 Pilot Bread or other favorite apocalypse cracker